Gidoren/cloud-canviz/sprint-plans/Sprint2/sprint2.md

 ### Task Listing:

 1. "As a collector I want to be able to view artwork so that I can decide which ones I like."
-   -Task 1: Setup Layout of React Forntend (5)
+   * Task 1: Setup Layout of React Forntend: 5 points
-   -Task 2: Setup State Management for Front End (7)
+   * Task 2: Setup State Management for Front End: 7 points

    Total points for Task 1: 12

 2. “As an artist I want to be able to upload my images so that collectors can view them on the site.”
-   -Task 3: Implement Amazon S3 Resolvers for uploading artwork (7) -Task 4: Push image object ID to MongoDB Artwork Collection (4)
+   * Task 3: Implement Amazon S3 Resolvers for uploading artwork: 7 points
+   * Task 4: Push image object ID to MongoDB Artwork Collection: 4 points

    Total points for Task 2: 11
 ---

-### Team Roles:
+### Team Roles: ###

 Thomas: Developer
 Emerson: Developer